ttristann/cs121-A1/README.md

 # cs121-A1
 TO DO:
-- keep testing all kinds of edge cases before submitting
-- run and test it on the openlab servers
+- submit it on canvas